Vodafone NBN Review

 Vodafone NBN bundles

-If you’re not a Vodafone mobile customer already, you’ve got two options: a) sign up for a Vodafone mobile plan to take advantage of the bundle discount, or b) go with a cheaper NBN provider.
+Unfortunately, Vodafone’s NBN plans are no longer eligible for its Bundle and Save discount.
+However, there is still a very decent $15 per month discount on any NBN plan if you’re already a Vodafone mobile customer, which makes its pricing much more competitive.
+If you’re not a Vodafone mobile customer already, you’ve got two options: a) sign up for a Vodafone mobile plan to take advantage of the loyalty discount, or b) go with a cheaper NBN provider.

 Below is a shortlist of Vodafone’s most popular mobile plans.
-If these plans appeal to you, switching to Voda could save you buckets (you save more with every service added to your bill).
+If these plans appeal to you, switching to Voda could save you a decent chunk of change.

 Option 2: Find a cheaper NBN deal